gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Data.ModSettings.md

 ## ModSettings Class

-Another class outside of the main BloonsMod class that ModSettings can be defined in.
+Another class outside of the main BloonsTD6Mod class that ModSettings can be defined in.
 Rules other work the same way

 ```csharp
 public abstract class ModSettings : BTD_Mod_Helper.Api.ModContent